firstname.lastname@example.org and mail payment.

 Be WISE CAMP 8TH GRADE EXPERIENCE:

 The study of the solar system, especially the stars, moon, and the planets is achieved through the creation and analysis of the moon, the phases of the moon, and the surfaces of the planets.
-The power and impact of the phases of the moon and the seasons are predicated and illustrated in Denison’s Planetary.
+The power and impact of the phases of the moon and the seasons are predicted and illustrated.
 Observations of the surfaces on the moon and planets are used in engineering design models of rovers and landing vehicles.
 The observations, inferences, and data collected from trials are used to solve challenges in the universe.
 Telescopes, Astrolabes, Spectroscopes, and tools of the field are used to collect data, organize, and analyze data to generate questions and conclusions.

 Students will study the Periodic Table where they will learn about atoms, elements, molecules and compounds.
-Different types of polymers will be created and their different properties will be discussed.
-Students will complete and experiment using household items to study endothermic-exothermic reactions.
+Then they will actually learn about the Chemistry of Make-Up.
+Campers will make and test different lip balms, make shea salve-ation, foundation, blush and sugar scrub with household ingredients.

 What does the future hold for you?
 Come and discover one possibility that math and science can offer!
 Travel ahead in time and earn money for your work as an engineer!
 You will work with a research and development team in design and construction by using principles of physics and economics to create and test the structural integrity of a bridge.
 Do you like to shop?
 See how credit spending works in the real world!
 You will also research percentages of men and women in careers and discover how math and science can open a world of opportunities for young women like you!

-At the pond, you will be a limnologist.
-Your job for the day will be to decide if the pond at Denison University is healthy.
+At the pond, you will be a Limnologist.
+Your job for the day will be to decide if the pond at Kenyon College is healthy.
 You will conduct several chemical tests plus collect, observe and identify macroinvertebrates.
-Finally, you will analyze your data and draw your conclusions as to the health of the Denison Pond.
+Finally, you will analyze your data and draw your conclusions as to the health of the Kenyon College Pond.